MarvellEmbeddedProcessors/dpdk-marvell/doc/guides/nics/mvneta.rst

 - Flushing vlans added for filtering is not possible due to MUSDK missing functionality.
 Current workaround is to reset board so that NETA has a chance to start in a sane state.

+- MUSDK architecture does not support changing configuration in run time.
+  All nessesary configurations should be done before first dev_start().

+- Running more than one DPDK-MUSDK application simultaneously is not supported.

 Prerequisites
 -------------